jbakse/hello_ai/readme.md

 ### Quitting the examples

 Some of the examples run until you stop them explicitly.
-You can use `ctrl-c` to stop them. `ctrl-c` isn't always working, sometimes just entering empty input will close the program.
+You can use `ctrl-c` to stop them.
+After I ported these to Deno `ctrl-c` isn't always working, sometimes just entering empty input will close the program.

 ### Tips

+If you are running a web demo:

 - Have the Chrome Dev Tools open.
 - Make sure `Dev Tools > Network > Disable cache` is checked.
 - Keep an eye on the dev tools console.
 Thats where chrome tells you about problems.

-# Formatting

-# Linting
+# Formatting + Linting

+Deno has its own formatter and linter!
+If you have the VSCode Deno extension installed and configured it will use Deno to format and lint your code.
+I suggest configuring VS Code to format on save.
+My Deno config is in `.vscode/settings.json`.

 # Testing

+This code doesn't have any tests yet.
+There -is- a stub of a test file `src/deno_test.ts` that I set up to make sure that the Deno test runner is set up, but it doesn't have any useful tests in it yet.